SilviaSaverino/Movie-Critique/README.md

 ### Django project creation

+To get started with developing your Django web application, you'll need to perform the following steps:

 1) - Install Django and Gunicorn using the following command: pip3 install django gunicorn.
 These are essential components for building a Django web application.
 2) - Install supporting database libraries dj_database_url and psycopg2 using the command pip install dj_database_url psycopg2.
 These will allow you to connect your Django application to a PostgreSQL database.
 3) - Install the Cloudinary library to manage your application's static files with the command pip install   dj-3-cloudinary-storage.
 This library will allow you to store your static files on the Cloudinary platform.